 RPC Stained Glass

-Following is a history of our stained glass windows - a remarkable collection of American and English stained glass given by old Rye families: Clark, Matthews, Parsons, Van Rensselear, Whittemore, and Corning.
+Following is a history of our stained glass windows - a remarkable collection of American and English stained glass given by old Rye families: Clark, Mathews, Parsons, Van Rensselaer, Whittemore, and Corning.
 The collection, spanning a 75-year period, is remarkable not only for the craftsmen who designed the windows, but for those who gave them.
 Following this history, you can take a visual tour of some of the windows.

 The first windows: The original 1870 lancet windows on the main floor as well as on the clerestory level were identical, with diagonally placed panels etched with fleur-de-lis designs and bordered with rich blues and reds.
-At the end of the south transept, two young children of Mary and John Parsons are memorialized in the “Good Shepherd” window; at the end of the north transept, Matilda Lamb Parsons (1809-1837) is remembered in the “Mary with Offering” window.
+At the end of the south transept, two young children of Mary and John Parsons are memorialized in the “Good Shepherd” window; at the end of the north transept, Matilda Clark Parsons (1807-1858) is remembered in the “Mary with Offering” window.
 At the west end of the nave, a geometrically-designed window memorializes Eliza Jane Lyon Lord (1792-1840).
 They were thought to have been executed and installed by the New York firm of Sharp & Colgate in 1872.
 Over the next seventy years the gifts of five previously mentioned Rye families, related by marriage, began replacing the original main floor lancet windows.

 Aquila & Prisca: To the right of the center aisle (south wall) beginning nearest the steeple tower is a set of windows by Henry Lee Willet that memorialize William H. Mathews (1817-1881) and his wife Eleanor Graham Finney.
 These were installed in 1932 at the direction of their daughter, Isabelle Mathews Corning.
 She, in turn, was memorialized in another window from the Willet firm, “The Twenty-third Psalm,” seen in the present library.
 This window was given in 1933 by her second husband, Arthur W. Corning.

 Paul & Timothy: The second set of windows on the south wall, Paul and Timothy, also was crafted by Henry Lee Willet, son of founder William Willet (1868-1921), and a personal friend of Arthur Wellesley Corning (1865-1936), whom the window commemorates.
 This window was given in 1938 by Corning’s second wife.
-Corning was a grandson of Ebenezer Clark (1768-1847) whose marble memorial can be seen to the right of the pulpit.
+Corning was a great-grandson of Ebenezer Clark (1768-1847) whose marble memorial can be seen to the right of the pulpit.

 Presentation of the Infant Jesus in the Temple: This third set of windows was executed by the English firm of Heaton, Butler & Bayne, a firm noted for its windows in the chapel of King’s College, Cambridge, England.
-It was given in memory of Arthur Wellesley Parsons (1809-1888) and his wife, Catherine Clark, a daughter of Ebenezer Clark.
+It was given in memory of Arthur Wellesley Parsons (1809-1888) and Catherine Clark, a daughter of Ebenezer Clark.
 Miss Emma Parsons, Arthur’s sister, donated it in 1897.
 Catherine’s sister, Eliza Clark (1800-1888), is memorialized by the bronze wall tablet beside this window.

 Narthex Window: To the left of the center aisle (north side) beginning in the narthex is a set of windows dedicated in 1893 in memory of Margaret Field Campion (1825-1892), nurse to a handicapped daughter of W. H. Parsons.
 The maker of this Tiffany-styled window has not been identified.